zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 where the value of $\small \alpha$ depends on the state of polarization of the incident light: $\small \alpha = 0$ corresponds to the s-polarized light, $\small \alpha = 1$ -- to the p-polarized light, and $\small \alpha = 1/2$ -- to the unpolarized (natural) light.

-The two mutually perpendicular components are defined as
+The two mutually perpendicular components are defined as follows:

 $$ \tag{8b}
 \begin{aligned}